guoyingshou/religion-19c-dh/syllabus.md

-Topics can includes the research you're doing, the skills you're learning, the decisions you're making, the connections you're drawing to the class readings, etc. You will also make at least two comments per week on your colleagues posts.
+Topics can includes the research you're doing, the skills you're learning, the decisions you're making, the connections you're drawing to the class readings, etc. You will also make at least two comments per week on your colleagues' posts.

 ## Evaluation

+The assignments for this course will receive these relative weights

 ------------------------        --------
 assignment                      weight
 ------------------------        --------
-close-reading essay             15%

-lens essay                      20%

-research essay essay            30%

-pre-draft assignments           15%
+digital research project            50%

+presentation of project             10%

+readings and discussions            25%

-portfolio                        5%
+book review                          5%

-participation                   15%
+blogging                            10%
 ------------------------        --------

-Much of the work {TODO}
+For assignments which are collaborative, your grade will be determined both by your individual contribution and by the overall quality of the project.

 ## Texts

 Almost all of the readings will be available on the course website.
 You will need to buy or otherwise obtain your choice of the texts below.
-If you'd prefer to read another work, I'll entertain your ideas.
+If you'd prefer to read another work, I'll entertain your requests.

-{TODO}